papers-we-love/papers-we-love/time_series/README.md

 The included documents are:

-* [Operators on Inhomogeneous Time Series] (http://papers.ssrn.com/sol3/papers.cfm?abstract_id=208278) - Gilles O. Zumbach and Ulrich A. Müller
+* :scroll: [Operators on Inhomogeneous Time Series] (http://papers.ssrn.com/sol3/papers.cfm?abstract_id=208278) - Gilles O. Zumbach and Ulrich A. Müller

   We present a toolbox to compute and extract information from inhomogeneous (i.e. unequally spaced) time series.
 The toolbox